rcaneill/xnemogcm/README.md

 # xnemogcm

-Interface to open NEMO global circulation model output dataset and create a xgcm grid.
+Interface to open NEMO ocean global circulation model output dataset and create a xgcm grid.

 One can be interested by the [XORCA](https://github.com/willirath/xorca) python package, that does a similar work for